58% of people living with bipolar disorder quit working outside their homes, according to the Depression and Bipolar Support Alliance.

 Accounting jobs usually involve completing consistent tasks in a calm office environment.
 If you have a head for numbers, you might enjoy the stability this role can bring.

 Audiologists help people who are experiencing hearing problems.
-They often work in a calm, low-stress environment.
+They often work in a calm environment with low stress levels.
 It can be a rewarding role that helps improve the quality of other people’s lives.

 If you want a low-stress career in the medical field, you might enjoy being a sonographer.
 Sonographers perform ultrasound scans for pregnancy, injuries and health assessments.
 They often write summaries about their findings, maintain records and work with other health professionals to care for patients.